-EXERCISE 3-6 Applying Overhead; T-Accounts; Journal Entries

-Medusa Products is a manufacturing company that operates a job-order costing system.
+EXERCISE 3-16 Applying Overhead; T-Accounts; Journal Entries [LO3, LO4, LO5, LO7] Medusa Products uses a job-order costing system.
 Overhead costs are applied to jobs on the basis of machine-hours.
 At the beginning of the year, management estimated that the company would incur \$170,000 in manufacturing overhead costs for the year and work 85,000 machine-hours.